 How to Pick the Ingredients?

-Ratatouille is best when prepared from seasonal fresh vegetables.
-For example, sun-ripe summer tomatoes will add a specific fresh taste to the dish, but if you are off-season, you can pick high-quality canned tomatoes.
+Ratatouille is best when prepared with fresh veggies.
+For example, sun-ripe summer tomatoes will add a fresh taste to the dish, but if you are off-season, you can pick high-quality canned tomatoes.
+Just remember to pay attention to the expiration date of the canned tomatoes to avoid expired products.

 When you pick eggplants, try to find young and firm vegetables.
 The skin should be tender, too.
 Don’t use old and spongy eggplants, those are usually fat and can taste bitter.